- Sign Up

 Saturday, May 23 event set-up

-Join our hard-working set-up crew on Saturday, May 23 (the day before the event) as they set up tables, arrange T-shirt boxes, hang signs and unload trucks.
+Join our hard-working set-up crew on Saturday, May 23 (the day before the event) as they set up tables, arrange T-shirt boxes, hang signs and load and unload trucks.
 This position requires lifting and/or manual labor.
+The morning shift must be willing to be mobile - as we'll load at the office and unload at the event site.

 Day-of-event volunteers receive a complimentary breakfast, a MB Financial Bank Bike the Drive volunteer T-shirt and are included in the volunteer raffle.
 All day-of volunteers are required to attend one volunteer orientation session.
 All on-bike volunteers must wear a helmet.